 - gifts and prizes for participation in university events or activities.

 Even in the cases above, which are allowable instances for gifts, Georgia Tech policy prohibits the use of most funding sources for gifts to employees except for GTF funds.
 No gift should ever be given to an employee under the premise that it is related to a specific performance event.
-It is not appropriate to use Institute funds for door prizes unless de minimis in nature (not to exceed $50).
+It is not appropriate to use Institute funds for door prizes unless de minimis in nature, not to exceed $75, as determined by the USG.
 Gifts of technology and alcohol are generally not appropriate for purchase with Institute resources (of any type).

 Gifts and Events for Personal Events

-The recognition of faculty, staff, or students for non-work related milestones such as weddings, degree completion, birthdays, and baby showers should be paid for from personal funds.
-Non-work related events and gifts should not involve Georgia Tech business procedures for payment processing, even when personal contributions are collected for such an event or gift.
+The recognition of faculty, staff, or students for milestones not related to work or education, such as weddings, birthdays, and baby showers, should be paid for from personal funds.
+Non- work related events and gifts should not involve Georgia Tech business procedures for payment processing, even when personal contributions are collected for such an event or gift.

 Length of Service Recognition

 Gifts can be given to employees to recognize length of service if they are given to the employee as part of a meaningful ceremony, the employee has at least 10 years of service and, the employee has not received a similar gift in the past five years.
 Length of service awards and awards recognizing employee safety milestones/goals, are not subject to tax withholding as long as it is tangible property.